“So many books, so little time.” — Frank Zappa

 The best part?

-I’ve already done the hard work for you and compiled a list of best places to find and read non-fiction book summaries you can find on the Internet (along with the summarizer’s best or favorite book summary to start with).
+I’ve already done the hard work for you and compiled a list of websites with free book summaries (especially nonfiction book summaries) along with the summarizer’s best or favorite book summary to start with.

 Let’s dive in.